ModelarData/ModelarDB-RS/README.md

 through [GitHub Actions](https://github.com/ModelarData/ModelarDB-RS/actions).
 It is also known to work on FreeBSD which is [currently not supported by GitHub Actions](https://github.com/actions/runner/issues/385).
-It is implemented in [Rust](https://www.rust-lang.org/) and uses [Apache Arrow Flight](https://github.com/apache/arrow-rs/tree/master/arrow-flight) for communicating with clients, [Apache Arrow DataFusion](https://github.com/apache/arrow-datafusion) as its query engine, [Apache Arrow](https://github.com/apache/arrow-rs) as its in-memory data format, and [Apache Parquet](https://github.com/apache/arrow-rs/tree/master/parquet) as its on-disk data format.
+It is implemented in [Rust](https://www.rust-lang.org/) and uses [Apache Arrow Flight](https://github.com/apache/arrow-rs/tree/master/arrow-flight) for communicating with clients, [Apache DataFusion](https://github.com/apache/datafusion) as its query engine, [Apache Arrow](https://github.com/apache/arrow-rs) as its in-memory data format, and [Apache Parquet](https://github.com/apache/arrow-rs/tree/master/parquet) as its on-disk data format.